Father allegedly told 4-year-old to shoot at police at Utah McDonald’s - NewsBreak

 MIDVALE, Utah ( KTVX ) – A man is in custody after he allegedly told his 4-year-old child to shoot at police while at a Utah McDonald’s Monday afternoon.

-Unified Police say the 27-year-old man had both of his children – a 4-year-old and a 3-year-old – in the backseat of his car when he went to a McDonald’s in Midvale, located about 12 miles south of Salt Lake City.
+Unified Police say Sadaat Johnson, 27, had both of his children – a 4-year-old and a 3-year-old – in the backseat of his car when he went to a McDonald’s in Midvale, located about 12 miles south of Salt Lake City.

 According to police, the father became upset when the order he had placed in the drive-thru line was wrong.
-In response to the incorrect order, the father is said to have brandished a gun.
+In response to the incorrect order, Johnson is said to have brandished a gun.

-Employees then asked the man to pull forward, at which point they called police.
+Employees then asked Johnson to pull forward, at which point they called police.

-When officers arrived, they say the man was non-compliant to several commands asking him to get out of his car.Starbucks employee writes secret note on cup to help young Texas woman
+When officers arrived, they say Johnson was non-compliant to several commands asking him to get out of his car.Starbucks employee writes secret note on cup to help young Texas woman

-Police then pulled the man out of the vehicle.
+Police then pulled Johnson out of the vehicle.
 As they were taking him into custody, an officer turned back toward the car and saw a gun pointing out of the back window.

 The officer swiped the gun to the side as it was fired and realized the person who pulled the trigger was the 4-year-old child.

-Witnesses at the scene say they overheard the man tell the child to shoot.
+Witnesses at the scene say they overheard Johnson tell the child to shoot.

 The bullet went through the banner of the McDonald’s and the officer suffered minor injuries.